greatscottgadgets/cynthion/BUILD.md

     rustup component add llvm-tools-preview
     cargo install cargo-binutils

-Install a RISC-V GNU toolchain so we can build litex-bios or run the C examples:
+Install a RISC-V GNU toolchain so we can use gdb for firmware debugging over JTAG.

     # debian
     apt install gcc-riscv64-unknown-elf